nanoframework/nanoframework.github.io/content/getting-started-guides/trouble-shooting-guide.md

 ## When you attempt to debug you get a deployment error and you see a message "Couldn't find a valid assembly required by mscorlib..." in the Output Window/.NET nanoFramework Extension

 - An example of the error when the problem is version number.
-This was done by back-leveling the CoreLibrary to 1.10.4-preview.11 which was for the previous checksum.
+This was done by back-levelling the CoreLibrary to 1.10.4-preview.11 which was for the previous checksum.
 In this case the checksum was not checked - since the required native assembly version did not match the deploy failed prior to checking the checksum:

 >![mscorlib version mismatch](../../images/getting-started-guides/mscorlib-version-mismatch.png)

 - The C# and native C++ assemblies are not version aligned.
-- The C# version is determined by Nuget and the version of the component you selected.  nanoFramework.
-CoreLibrary is the most common problem seen since it tends to load early.
+- The C# version is determined by NuGet and the version of the component you selected. nanoFramework.CoreLibrary is the most common problem seen since it tends to load early.
-- Due to the high change frequency most developers will be using preview versions of nanoFramework Nuget packages and firmware.
+- Due to the high change frequency most developers will be using preview versions of nanoFramework NuGet packages and firmware.
 Be sure to check the check-box on the NuGet Package Manager for `Include prerelease` to see the preview (prerelease) packages.
 If you use preview C# NuGet packages then you have to use preview firmware - and vice versa, if you use stable NuGet packages then you have to use stable firmware.
 AND, the versions must be compatible via the checksum.
-- The C++ assembly version is determined by nanoff and the version of the firmware you selected.  `mscorlib` is the most common problem in matching since it tends to get resolved early.
-- When loading firmware with nanoff if you are using preview/prerelease NuGet packages then use the `-preview` option when updating firmware.
+- When loading firmware with nanoff if you are using preview/prerelease NuGet packages then use the `--preview` option when updating firmware.
 - The description of the NuGet package will contain the version and checksum of the native assembly that is required.
 - See [Guide for package and assembly versions and checksums](guide-version-checksums.md) for more info.
 - Use the **Device Capabilities** button ![Device Capabilities](../../images/getting-started-guides/device-capabilities.png) on the **Device Explorer** to see what assembly versions and checksums are installed on the device as part of the firmware.